alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-05-22-rule-on-eating-food-from-ill-gotten.md

 date: 2019-05-22
 source: "Fatawa Al-Lajnah Ad-Da'mah, fatwa no.4888 question 1 and fatwa no.4888 question 2"
 category: [fatwas]
-excerpt: "It is obligatory for a Muslim to try his best to adopt what is lawful in his food, drink, and clothing."
+summary: "It is obligatory for a Muslim to try his best to adopt what is lawful in his food, drink, and clothing."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: